MinervaRose/MinervaRose.github.io/docs/_posts/2022-09-30-Five-Best-gifts-for-fans-of-the-Sherlock-Holmes-canon.markdown

 # 3 Pencil case of the Hound of the Baskervilles glowing in the night

 If The Hound of the Baskervilles is one of the most known adventures of Sherlock Holmes for non Sherlockians and Sherlockians alike, it is because it goes beyond the classic investigation.
-While in other adventures of Sherlock Holmes there are villains, scoundrels, or unfortunate accidents, in The Hound of the Baskervilles there is a monster, which gives a fantastic dimension to the story.
+Other adventures of Sherlock Holmes have their villains, scoundrels, or unfortunate accidents, but in The Hound of the Baskervilles there is a monster, which gives a fantastic dimension to the story.

 The illustrations of Sidney Paget froze the demoniac animal running in the night thus revealing its incredible strength and eerily ominous glow despite the limitations of black ink of The Strand Magazine.